 Commemorating the RAF Heritage

 William Farr School is proud to commemorate its RAF heritage.
 Badges of the Squadrons based at RAF Dunholme Lodge are displayed at the School's main entrance, and a Roll of Honour, listing the names of aircrew lost while flying from the airfield, is displayed in the Lawres Room.
-The School also maintains a Heritage Collection of reference material relating to RAF Dunholme Lodge and its occupants, together with a small number of RAF artefacts and memorabilia.

 FOR YOUR TOMORROW, THEY GAVE THEIR TODAY.